camelwater/Table-BOT/README.md

 `?picture (byrace/race)`\
 ex. `?picture byrace`

-Fetches a table picture (from https://gb.hlorenzi.com/table) of the room's scores. `byrace` is an optional argument that can be included if you would like to see the table scores organized by each race (it defaults to every gp, which is every 4 races).
+Fetches a table picture (from https://gb.hlorenzi.com/table) of the room's scores. `byrace` is an optional argument that can be included if you would like to see the table scores organized by each race (by default it is every gp, which is every 4 races).

 ## Additional Commands